 If you cannot find a local seed seller, try an online seed exchange or one of these trusted vendors:

-Saving Seeds from Pods
+Seeds from Vegetables with Pods

 - Allow the pods to turn brown, and then harvest the pods, dry them for one to two weeks in a warm, dry area and remove the seeds from the shell.